Grilled Garlic Chicken with Red Pepper Aioli

 What if you don’t have an outdoor grill?

 Of course I love cooking chicken on the outdoor grill.
-But if you don’t have an outdoor grill or it’s not grilling weather, you can cook the chicken like I did on a stove-top grill pan with ridges or it would be great cooked on a George Foreman Grill as well. (affiliate links) Remember the George Foreman Grill cooks both sides at once, so adjust the grilling time.
+But if you don’t have an outdoor grill or it’s not grilling weather, you can cook the Garlic Chicken like I did on a stove-top grill pan with ridges or it would be great cooked on a George Foreman Grill as well. (affiliate links) Remember the George Foreman Grill cooks both sides at once, so adjust the grilling time.

 What else can you serve with this Grilled Garlic Chicken?